 The Birkett Six Hour Relay Race

-The UK's largest annual motor race is provisionally marked to return on October 22nd 2016.
-Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, most Birkett races see capacity grids of 70 teams, so don't miss out this year, submit your team entry early and be part of one of motorsport's longest-running traditions.
+The UK's largest annual motor race will return on October 28th 2017.
+Offering six hours of unbeatable racing on the Silverstone Grand Prix Circuit in a relay format, last year's Birkett saw a capacity grids of 70 teams with reserves, so don't miss out this year - submit your team entry early and be part of one of motorsport's longest-running traditions.
 2017 entry packs will be available mid-summer - ensure you keep an eye on the news page, and/or sign up to our e-newsletter here and like the Birkett Facebook page to be alerted as to registration opening.

 About the Birkett